-The 2021-22 student body is drawn from American Canyon, Benicia, Fairfield, Napa, Rutherford, Sonoma, St. Helena, Vacaville, Vallejo and Yountville.
-47% percent of the students attending Blue Oak identified themselves as non-Caucasian.
-53% percent of our students received indexed tuition contracts.
+The 2023-24 student body is drawn from American Canyon, Benicia, Fairfield, Green Valley, Napa, Rutherford, Sonoma, St. Helena, Vacaville, Vallejo, and Yountville.
+42% percent of the students attending Blue Oak identified themselves as non-Caucasian.
+47% percent of our students received indexed tuition contracts.

 How many students are in each grade in the Lower school?
 In the Middle School?

 Lower School class size currently ranges from 18 – 20.
 The Middle School grades vary from 24 – 36 students total, each section consisting of academic cohorts of 18 or less.
 Middle School elective classes are multi-age and range from 8 to 12 students.
 Middle School Advisory groups average 12 studnts per advisor.

 How long is the school day?